ollama-interface/Ollama-Gui/README.md

 <br />

-You as well you need to install [Ollama](https://ollama.ai) and after you installed it, you can run your local server with this command `OLLAMA_ORIGINS=* OLLAMA_HOST=127.0.0.1:11435 ollama serve`.
+You also need to install [Ollama](https://ollama.ai).
+After you install it, you can run your local server with this command `OLLAMA_ORIGINS=* OLLAMA_HOST=127.0.0.1:11435 ollama serve`.

 <br />
 <br />